MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 3. Create appropriate users, and assign security roles.
 More information: [Create users and assign security roles](https://docs.microsoft.com/power-platform/admin/create-users-assign-online-security-roles)

-After you've created your environment and it is ready, you can access it by using the following URL: `https://[myenv].[region].dynamics.com`, where [myenv] is the name of your environment and [region] is the deployment region for example, crm for US.
+After you've created your environment and it is ready, you can access it by using the following URL: `https://[myenv].[region].dynamics.com`, where [myenv] is the name of your environment and [region] is the deployment region, for example, crm for US.
 Make a note of this environment URL.

 ## Step 2: Install the package

-You can install the Return to the Workplace solution by from Microsoft AppSource.
+You can install the Return to the Workplace solution by from the AppSource.

 > [!NOTE]
 > If you are a US Government customer, you'll have to install using the deployment package available on GitHub.
 More information: [Appendix: Deploy the app and publish Power BI dashboard (US Government customers only)](#appendix-deploy-the-app-and-publish-power-bi-dashboard-us-government-customers-only).